-Twenty patients with allergic eczema were placed on a vegetarian diet for two months, and their disease scores, covering both subjective and objective signs and symptoms, were cut in half, similar to what you see using one of our most powerful drugs.
-The drug worked much quicker, within about two weeks, but since side effects may include kidney failure and cancer, the drug is considered a class 1 carcinogen, making the dietary option more attractive, but this was no ordinary vegetarian diet.
+Twenty patients with allergic eczema were placed on a vegetarian diet for two months, and their disease scores, covering both objective and subjective signs and symptoms, were cut in half, similar to what you see using one of our most powerful drugs.
+The drug worked much quicker, within about two weeks, but since side effects may include kidney failure and cancer, the drug is considered a class 1 carcinogen, the dietary option may be preferable, but this was no ordinary vegetarian diet.
 This was an in-patient study using an extremely calorically restricted diet—they were practically half fasting, so we don't know which component was responsible for the therapeutic effect.

 What about using a more conventional plant-based diet against a different allergic disease, asthma?

 Evidently in Sweden, there was an active health movement that claimed that a vegan diet could improve or cure asthma.
 Bold claim, so in order to test this, a skeptical group of orthopedic surgeons at the University Hospital followed a series of patients who were treated with a vegan regimen for one year.
 Participants had to be willing to go completely plant-based and they had to have physician-verified asthma of at least a year's duration that wasn't getting better or even getting worse despite the best medical therapies available.